Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 This step can be skipped if SSM standalone mode is preferred.

 Open `agents` file under ${SMART_HOME}/conf, and put each Smart Agent server's hostname or IP address line by line.
-Lines start with '#' are treated as comments.
+Content starts with '#' is treated as comment.
 The start script will access each Smart Agent host via SSH to launch the service.
 So please make sure that login by SSH without password is configured.
 After the configuration, the Smart Agents should be installed in the same path on their respective hosts as that of Smart Server.